Surya Kant: Notable judgements

+Controversies

+Allegations of corruption

+In 2019, Kant was alleged to have been involved in illegal property dealings, undervaluation, and cash transactions worth crores in 2012 along with a real-estate agent named Satish Kumar Jain.
+This claim was supported by sale deeds for four properties, two of which were obtained by Jain on behalf of Kant but never paid for.
+Jain also helped sell "benami" properties for Kant which were undervalued on paper and for which cash deals were made.
+In 2017, a Punjab prisoner filed complaints that Kant sought bribes to grant bail.

+India Got Latent Case

-Kant's involvement in the high-profile India's Got Latent case drew a lot of attention.
+In February 2025, Kant's involvement in the high-profile India's Got Latent case drew a lot of attention.
 The case stemmed from a controversy surrounding Indian comedian Ranveer Allahabadia, who was a participant in the comedy talent show India's Got Latent.
 During the show, Allahabadia posed a question to a contestant: "Would you rather watch your parents have sex every day for the rest of your life or join in once to make it stop forever?"
-The remark ignited a nationwide controversy, before it ultimately reached the Supreme Court, where it gained significant public attention.
+The remark ignited a nationwide controversy, before it ultimately reached the Supreme Court.
 Kant, serving on the case, expressed strong disapproval of Allahabadia's remarks.
-During the hearing, he stated that he knew how to "deal" with "youngsters who think we are outdated" and criticized them for "being oversmart."
-He asserted that "there is nothing like a fundamental right on a platter," emphasizing that citizens must fulfill their "duty" in order to enjoy their fundamental rights.
+During the hearing, he said that he knew how to "deal" with "youngsters who think we are outdated" and criticised them for "being oversmart."
+He asserted that "there is nothing like a fundamental right on a platter," and added that citizens must fulfill their "duty" in order to enjoy their fundamental rights.

-Notable speeches

-While delivering a lecture on prison reforms at HP National Law University in May 2022, Kant discussed the effect of incarceration on prisoners’ families and recalled the novel system of prison administration called ‘break-up and weekend prison’ proposed by Justice VR Krishna Iyer.
+NCERT curriculum

+On 26 February 2026, Kant slammed the NCERT, after a class 8 social science textbook revealed a section on corruption in the judiciary.
+Calling it a deep-rooted conspiracy to defame and undermine the judiciary in a suo motu case hearing, Kant stated that the move to teach pupils about judicial corruption and pendency of cases as reckless, and ordered that the books should not be issued to students.
+Kant, along with several judges and lawyers, also issued warnings to a law student to take down an article criticizing the judiciary for the order against NCERT.